MattCorrigan/Brainfrick-Interpreter/README.md

 ```
 ++++++++++[>+++++++>++++++++++>+++>+<<<<-]>++.>+.+++++++..+++.>++.<<+++++++++++++++.>.+++.------.--------.>+.>.
 ```
-*"But wait, I thought the hello world example was supposed to be simple?"*
+*"But wait, I thought hello world examples were supposed to be simple?"*